 |Hon Khoai Archipelago||A small archipelago that is considered to be the southernmost point of Vietnam||Hon Khoai Archipelago, Ca Mau Province|

 Vinh Trang Pagoda is in Tien Giang Province, the most significant pagoda in the Southwest of Vietnam.
-It has a mixture of construction styles between sophisticate European and Asian architecture.
-In 1984, the pagoda was listed in the historical, cultural, the national monument.
+It has a mixture of construction styles between sophisticated European and Asian architecture.
+In 1984, the pagoda was listed as a historical, cultural, the national monument.
 Vinh Trang is a famous place of worship.

 This market is about 1 kilometer from the center of Can Tho.
 Besides trading, there are other activities to try such as window shopping, eating street foods, playing video games, and watching live art performances.
 At night, it attracts not only locals to come and go shopping but also many tourists as well.
 Check out other interesting night markets in Vietnam.

-Ben Tre, one of the provinces in the Mekong, is famous for its abundance of coconut trees, hence varied creations of the coconut products, and namely - the coconut milk candy.
-Chau Thanh village is one of the many communties that have earned their living for decades by making this fantastic treat.
-Known as one the tastiest Vietnamese specialties, the coconut milk candies have been exported to many markets around the world.
-Travelling to Ben Tre, you could see the traditional process of making the coconut candy with the original techniques.
+Ben Tre, one of the provinces in the Mekong, is famous for its abundance of coconut trees, hence varied creations of coconut products, namely – coconut milk candy.
+Chau Thanh village is one of the many communities that have earned their living for decades by making this fantastic treat.
+Known as one of the tastiest Vietnamese specialties, coconut milk candies have been exported to many markets around the world.
+Traveling to Ben Tre, you could see the traditional process of making coconut candy with the original techniques.
 You will get to sample the pieces when visiting the factory of this conventional technique.

-The fertilized soil in the Mekong Delta is conducive to growing all sorts of tropical fruits all year around; such prosperous land that the area is dubbed "the country's fruits bowl" .
-You would often come across a variety of tropical fruit trees in the local gardens, such as durian, jackfruit, mangosteen, watermelon, bananas, pear, and pomelo (learn more about Vietnamese fruits here).
+The fertilized soil in the Mekong Delta is conducive to growing all sorts of tropical fruits all year round; such a prosperous land that the area is dubbed “the country’s fruits bowl”.
+You would often come across a variety of tropical fruit trees in the local gardens, such as durian, jackfruit, mangosteen, watermelon, bananas, pear, and pomelo (learn more about Vietnamese fruits).

 These kilns which were used to produce the building material are not strange to the locals because they have been around since the 1970s.
 The brick factory has become a tourist attraction for foreign and local visitors in the Mekong Delta tours.
 Only about 10% of the kilns are still in use on domestic demand because of the air pollution concern.